ksg91/Tweet-My-Post/readme.txt

 * A user page to set thier Twitter handle.

 == Upgrade Notice ==

+= 1.4.12 =
+* Update asap to fix style issue in other pages.

 = 1.4.11 =
 * Choose whether to tweet new post or page, or not by simple checkbox on right